 - 1 tsp vanilla

 Ingredients for Crust: Recipe is for a single crust (9-inch)

 - 2 to 3 Tbls cold water

-- Roll pastry on lightly floured surface, using floured rolling-pin, into a circle 2 inches larger than upside-down pie plate, 9 x 1 1/4 inches.
+- Roll pastry on a lightly floured surface, using a floured rolling pin, into a circle 2 inches larger than the upside-down pie plate, 9 x 1 1/4 inches.
 Fold pastry in half or in fourths and place in pie plate.
 Unfold pressing firmly against bottom and sides being careful not to stretch pastry, which will cause it to shrink when baked.
 Pinch with fingers to make some kind of edging and trim off any extra.

 Now stir your pumpkin pie mixture and pour into the pie crust.
 Place pie in the oven and bake for an hour and a half or until a butter knife when placed in center comes out pretty clean.

 Cool on a drying rack and serve or freeze and save for a later date being sure to cover the pie or pies with saran wrap first.